gediz/mpv-wiki/Display-synchronization.md

 Except in practice, clocks start drifting - so you'd end up with audio/video desynchronization over time if you did that.

 Apart from that, there is also the (somewhat separate) issue of clock *mismatch*.
 For example, suppose your audio hardware can only do 44.1 kHz, but your audio is still 48 kHz - or suppose your video is 24 Hz, but your display only runs at 60 Hz.
 For audio, the solution (resampling) is uncontroversial and well-known, but for video the situation is more complicated.
-For that, we have [an entirely separate article](Interpolation.md).
+For that, we have [[an entirely separate article|Interpolation]].

 The classic approach
 --------------------